csomgyula/co/README.md

-# co
-experiments with coordinated omission
+Experiments with coordinated omission
+==

+Software is work in progress.
+See the [paper](paper.md) for now.